The mysterious matriarch of the bee colony, the queen bees, are both fascinating and elusive. Elusive to the untrained eye, at least.

-In some instances, beekeepers graft a very young larva, not more than a day of age into a queen cup.
+In some instances, beekeepers graft a very young larva, not more than a day of age, into a queen cup.
 Beekeepers then place the queen cup in a cell-building colony.
-This colony is a strong one but queenless.
+This colony is strong but queenless.
 They feed the larva royal jellies for it to develop into a queen.

-Other beekeeping hobbyists also rears queen bees for profit.
+Other beekeeping hobbyists also rear queen bees for profit.

 To know more about rearing and breeding queens on your hive, some research would be helpful in finding good references for everything you want to know.
 Or you may want to check out some informational products like this book Queen Bee: Biology, Rearing and Breeding or this one Queen Rearing Essentials.
 Both are available on Amazon.com.